The Hastings family coat of arms

 The de Blosseville family remained in Harrold until at least 1232 when Simon de Blosseville acknowledged the right of Ralph Morin to four hides of land in the parish.
 The Morin family had been in Harrold since at least 1194 when Ralph paid the sheriff sixty two shillings and a penny for half a knight's fee.
 Between 1202 and 1235 Ralph Morin was busy building up his land holdings and held two knights' fees in 1235 as tenant of the manor under the overlord.
 A knight's fee, fraction or multiple thereof, was the price paid to the Crown for owning land - the idea being that the value of the land you owned meant you had to furnish part, all, or a number of fully armed knights to the royal army on demand.

 The manor contained two water mills by 1278, valued at forty one shillings in 1324.
 Harrold Park, attached to the manor, is first mentioned in 1278 when it contained 240 acres.
 This had been halved by 1325 and was last mentioned in 1805.

 The de Grey family coat of arms

-In 1272 Ralph Morin (presumably son of the Ralph of 1235) and his son John were accused of unjustly distraining (taking goods against a debt) Hugh Gobion and Maud, his wife, who were free tenants in Harrold.
+In 1272 Ralph Morin (grandson of the Ralph of 1235) and his son John were accused of unjustly distraining (taking goods against a debt) Hugh Gobion and Maud, his wife, who were free tenants in Harrold.
 At some point before 1278 the Morins alienated Harrold Manor to John de Grey.
 This family had their seat at Wrest Park in Silsoe and were later Earls of Kent.
 In 1706 Henry Grey, Earl of Kent, was also created Earl of Harrold.
 Marquess Grey and Duke of Kent.

 The Lucas coat of arms